-Sunny skies and wide open vistas make the Tri-Cities one of the top golf destinations in the Northwest.
-You can choose from seven golf courses and two championship putting courses.
+Sunny skies and wide-open vistas make the Tri-Cities region one of the top golf destinations in the Northwest, where visitors can choose from seven golf courses and two championship putting courses.
 Popular Tri-Cities public golf courses include Canyon Lakes Golf Course, Columbia Point Golf Course, Sun Willows Golf Course, and West Richland Golf Course.

-As you drive through the Tri-Cities area you'll notice lots of vineyards - wine is one of the Columbia Basin's great treasures.
-Winery tasting rooms are open year-round; many offer additional amenities such as picnic facilities and gift shops.
-Special wine tasting and wine-themed events and festivals take place throughout the year.
-Highlight events include the Tri-Cities Wine Festival, held each November.
+Wine is one of the Columbia Basin's great treasures, and as you drive through the Tri-Cities area you'll notice lots of vineyards spread throughout the valleys and hills.
+Winery tasting rooms are open year-round, and many offer additional amenities such as picnic facilities and gift shops.
+Additionally, special wine tasting and wine-themed events and festivals take place throughout the year, including the Tri-Cities Wine Festival that is held each November.

-Sacajawea State Park is located at the point where the Columbia and Snake Rivers meet, in Pasco, Washington.
-The park's Sacajawea Interpretive Center offers exhibits that focus on the woman's historic story, the Lewis and Clark expedition, and the Native American culture and history of the region.
-Hiking, boating, fishing, and swimming are among the park's recreation opportunities.
+Sacajawea State Park is located at the point where the Columbia and Snake Rivers meet in Pasco, Washington.
+The park's Sacajawea Interpretive Center offers exhibits that focus on the Sacajawea's historic story, the Lewis and Clark expedition, and the Native American culture and history of the region.
+This 267-acre day-use park also features 70 feet of water moorage, a 200-foot dock, waterskiing and boating rentals, a volleyball field, and two horseshoe pits.
+Hiking, fishing, and swimming are also among the park's recreation opportunities.

-The Tri-Cities' stretch of the Columbia River is one of the country's premier hydroplane race courses.
-The Columbia Cup races are held annually in late July.
-The Tri-Cities Water Follies weekend encompasses all the festivities surrounding the annual races, you can enjoy pit tours, autograph sessions, food booths, an airshow, and more.
+The Tri-Cities' stretch of the Columbia River is one of the country's premier hydroplane racecourses, which offers visitors a chance to witness high-speed races throughout the year—especially in the summer.
+The Columbia Cup races are held annually in late July, and the Tri-Cities Water Follies weekend encompasses all the festivities surrounding the annual races.
+During this annual event, you can enjoy pit tours, autograph sessions, food booths, an airshow, and more.

-Hanford's B Reactor played an essential part of the Manhattan Project, the research, and development project that resulted in the nuclear weapons used during World War II.
-This historic site, which is now safe for visitors, now offers a limited number of scheduled tours each year.
-Advanced reservations are required.
-As you tour the B Reactor facility you'll see interpretive exhibits and artifacts and learn about the role that the Hanford B Reactor played in history.
+Hanford's B Reactor is the world's first full-scale plutonium production reactor, which played an essential part in the Manhattan Project—the research and development project that resulted in the nuclear weapons used during World War II.
+This historic site, which is now safe for visitors, offers a limited number of scheduled tours each year, and advanced reservations are required to attend.
+As you tour the B Reactor facility, you'll see interpretive exhibits and artifacts and learn about the role that the Hanford B Reactor played in history.